sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

 ## Completing the Toolbox Exercise

-To turn in your assignment, push your code, decoded_image, and a sample of an encoded secrete message to GitHub and submit a pull request.
+To turn in your assignment, push your code, decoded image the cute puppy is hiding, and a sample of an encoded secret message to GitHub and submit a pull request.